Join Our Newsletter

 • Shoulder Buttons Do Rattle & Make Noise

 The TRIMUI has been an absolute pleasure to use since its arrival.
-The new silver metal shell is the final change that was needed in order for me to fall in love with this things.
+The new silver metal shell is the final change that was needed in order for me to fall in love with this aesthetically.

-If you are after one of the best, portable, metal handhelds on the block that focuses on Playstation 1 emulation and down, with a focus on GAME BOY emulation, this is one of the best, and for under $100, it's an absolute steal.
+If you are after one of the best, portable, metal retro handhelds on the block that focuses on Playstation 1 emulation and down, with a focus on GAME BOY emulation, this is one of the best, and for under $100, it's an absolute steal.

 ❤️